 - Maintain accurate records of all business expenses and sales

 - Send your tax return to HMRC annually; every year, you are trading

 - Pay income tax on any net profits you make

 - Pay national insurance contributions (NICs) on your net profits

 - If your annual turnover exceeds £85,000, you will need to register for VAT in addition.

 Taxation on Net Profits

 Self-employed people pay the same tax rates as employed people.
-For the 2021-22 tax year, the rules in England and Northern Ireland allow individuals to have £12,570 of their income without paying tax.
+For the 2023-24 tax year, the rules in England and Northern Ireland allow individuals to earn £12,570 of their income without paying tax.
 This is called a personal allowance.